Posted by marilynch

 Bike to church, mosque, satsang, synagogue, or other place of worship.
 In many faith traditions, like that of Christian environmentalist leader Matthew Sleeth, MD (below), bicycling is one more way to live out your faith, to “walk your talk”–to bike it!

+Many people choose to make Bike to Worship part of Monterey County Bike Month 2014 activities.
 In the Monterey Bay Tri-County region–Monterey, San Benito, and Santa Cruz Counties–all three have sometimes had Bike to Church or Bike to Worship as part of official Bike Week festivities.
 In 2011 and 2012, TAMC included Bike to Worship as part of Monterey County’s annual Bike Week/Month activities.

 Why?
 Just as with Bike to Work and Bike to School days, Bike to Worship is something to be inspired by during Bike Month–and then to keep going year-round!

 If you like to dress up

 The young women above, biking Seaside in June 2013, are part of the local Mormon community.
 They know that skirts need not mean you can’t bike, and safely.
 And while it’s clear they have the joy of their faith in their hearts, those endorphins they get from biking add to the brightness of their smiles!

 Many houses of worship these days welcome casual dress, while some people enjoy dressing in their “Sunday best.”
 Think you can’t bike to worship if you like to dress up?
 Many people do.
 For tips on biking in dressier attire, see “How to dress” in the Bike Fashionistas: Dress-Up Challenge post on this site.

 Below, Matthew Sleeth, MD, author of Serve God, Save the Planet and 24/6: A Prescription for a Healthier, Happier Life, and Rev. Dr. Jay Bartow of First Presbyterian Church of Monterey.